synpixel/lumiere/docs/api/Source.md

 Source:makeBullet(origin: Vector3, direction: Vector3) -> Bullet
 ```

-Creates a new bullet inside the source, then returns it _(although `Bullet`s are mutable, I would advise against writing to them outside of the bullet actor)_.
+Makes a new bullet from the source, then returns it. _(although `Bullet`s are mutable, I would advise against writing to them outside of the bullet actor)_

 ### deleteBullet